microsoft/vscode-docs/docs/remote/containers.md

     **Linux**:

-    1. Follow the [install instructions for your Linux distribution](https://docs.docker.com/install/#supported-platforms). **Note**: The Ubuntu Snap package is not supported.
+    1. Follow the [official install instructions for Docker CE/EE for your distribution](https://docs.docker.com/install/#supported-platforms).
+If you are using Docker Compose, [follow those directions as well](https://docs.docker.com/compose/install/).
+(Note that the Ubuntu Snap package is not supported and packages in distributions may be out of date.)

     2. Add your user to the `docker` group by using a terminal to run: `sudo usermod -aG docker $USER`